heartysoft/jupyter-aws/README.md

 [![Build Status](https://travis-ci.org/heartysoft/jupyter-aws.svg?branch=master)](https://travis-ci.org/heartysoft/jupyter-aws)

+Built image available at: [https://hub.docker.com/r/heartysoft/jupyter-aws/](https://hub.docker.com/r/heartysoft/jupyter-aws/).
+Image is heartysoft/jupyter-aws.

 # jupyter-aws
 A docker container to run Jupyter Notebooks that need access to s3a features (Use of sts tokens, etc.)

 ## usage

 Copy the docker-compose.yaml file.
-Change build: . to image: (docker image here).
+Change build: . to image: jupyter-aws.
 Ensure you have docker-compose installed.
 Run docker-compose up -d. (skip the -d if you wish to run attached.)

 Jupyter will be running on localhost:8888 on the host machine.